wordsum/models/README.md

 ### Text Model

-The text model consist of three nested models.
-The file state model, the paragraph state model and the sentence state model.
-As defined following these words, the sentence state is the most discrete model while the paragraph state models paragraphs and consists of sentence states.
-The file state models contains file data along with paragraph states modelled.
+The Text Model models three states: the FileState, the ParagraphState and the SentenceState.

+The FileState contains components to model the file containing the text data.
+It contains null or many ParagraphStates.

+The ParagraphState contains components to model a paragraph.
+I contains one or many SentenceState states.

+The SentenceState contains components to model a sentence.

 Currently, only https://github.com/wordsum/wordsum-java outputs the Text Model.